Xyntopia/pydoxtools/docs/index.md

 - [pydoxtools.DocumentSet][]
 - [pydoxtools.Pipeline][]

+And a set of operators:

+- [pydoxtools.operators][]

 ### Analyzing Document

 Document & DocumentSet are both using [pydoxtools.Pipeline][] and predefine a complex pipeline to extract data from individual documents or a set of documents.
-A list of all the "out-of-the-box" featurs for each pipelin can be found in:
+A list of all the "out-of-the-box" featurs for each pipeline can be found in:

 -> [Pipelines](pipelines)

-### Building your own Pipelines (for example with LLMs)
+### Building your own Pipelines with LLMs (Large Language Models) and other types of AI

 the Pipeline class can be used to build complex, custom pipelines which have several out-of-the-box features which makes them easy to use in